PhamVuThuNguyet/Blockchain-Documentation/Hyperledger Fabric/README.md

 - `peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C channelname -n basic --peerAddresses localhost:7051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt" --peerAddresses localhost:9051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt" -c '{"function":"TransferAsset","Args":["asset6","Christopher"]}'` (change the owner of an asset on the ledger by invoking the asset-transfer (basic) chaincode.
   Because the endorsement policy for the asset-transfer (basic) chaincode requires the transaction to be signed by Org1 and Org2, the chaincode invoke command needs to target both peer0.org1.example.com and peer0.org2.example.com using the --peerAddresses flag.
 Because TLS is enabled for the network, the command also needs to reference the TLS certificate for each peer using the --tlsRootCertFiles flag.)

+  ## Setup Logspout (Optional)

+  This step is not required but is extremely useful for troubleshooting chaincode.
+To monitor the logs of the smart contract, an administrator can view the aggregated output from a set of Docker containers using the logspout tool.

+  - `cd fabric-samples/test-network`
+  - `./monitordocker.sh fabric_test` (fabric_test is network's name)

+  When you are finished using the chaincode, you can also use the following commands to remove the Logspout tool.
+  <code>docker stop logspout
+  docker rm logspout</code>

+  ## Deploy a Smart Contract to a Channel

+  ### Package the Smart Contract

+  We need to package the chaincode before it can be installed on our peers.

+  - Before we package the chaincode, we need to install the chaincode dependencies.
+Navigate to the folder that contains the JavaScript version of the asset-transfer (basic) chaincode.
+    `cd fabric-samples/asset-transfer-basic/chaincode-javascript`

+  - To install the smart contract dependencies, run the following command from the asset-transfer-basic/chaincode-javascript directory.
+    ``npm install`

+  - Now that we that have our dependencies, we can create the chaincode package.
+Navigate back to our working directory in the test-network folder so that we can package the chaincode together with our other network artifacts.
+    `cd ../../test-network`

+  - You can use the peer CLI to create a chaincode package in the required format.
+The peer binaries are located in the bin folder of the fabric-samples repository.
+Use the following command to add those binaries to your CLI Path
+    `export PATH=${PWD}/../bin:$PATH`

+  - Set the FABRIC_CFG_PATH to point to the core.yaml file in the fabric-samples repository `export FABRIC_CFG_PATH=$PWD/../config/`

+  - Check the version of the binaries
+    `peer version`

+  - Create the chaincode package using the peer lifecycle chaincode package command:
+    `peer lifecycle chaincode package basic.tar.gz --path ../asset-transfer-basic/chaincode-javascript/ --lang node --label basic_1.0`
+    This command will create a package named basic.tar.gz in your current directory.
+The --lang flag is used to specify the chaincode language and the --path flag provides the location of your smart contract code.
+The --label flag is used to specify a chaincode label that will identify your chaincode after it is installed.
+It is recommended that your label include the chaincode name and version.

+### Install the Chaincode Package

+The chaincode needs to be installed on every peer that will endorse a transaction.

+- Set the following environment variables to operate the peer CLI as the Org1 admin user.
+  <code>export CORE_PEER_TLS_ENABLED=true
+  export CORE_PEER_LOCALMSPID="Org1MSP"
+  export CORE_PEER_TLS_ROOTCERT_FILE=${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt
+export CORE_PEER_MSPCONFIGPATH=${PWD}/organizations/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp
+  export CORE_PEER_ADDRESS=localhost:7051</code>

+- Install chaincode on peer Org1
+  `peer lifecycle chaincode install basic.tar.gz`

+- Set the following environment variables to operate as the Org2 admin and target the Org2 peer
+  <code>export CORE_PEER_LOCALMSPID="Org2MSP"
+  export CORE_PEER_TLS_ROOTCERT_FILE=${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt
+export CORE_PEER_MSPCONFIGPATH=${PWD}/organizations/peerOrganizations/org2.example.com/users/Admin@org2.example.com/msp
+  export CORE_PEER_ADDRESS=localhost:9051</code>

+- Install như cũ

+The chaincode is built by the peer when the chaincode is installed.

+### Approve a Chaincode Definition

+After you install the chaincode package, you need to approve a chaincode definition for your organization.
+The definition includes the important parameters of chaincode governance such as the name, version, and the chaincode endorsement policy.

+If an organization has installed the chaincode on their peer, they need to include the packageID in the chaincode definition approved by their organization.
+The package ID is used to associate the chaincode installed on a peer with an approved chaincode definition, and allows an organization to use the chaincode to endorse transactions.

+- Find packageID
+  `peer lifecycle chaincode queryinstalled`

+- Save it as an environment variable
+  `export CC_PACKAGE_ID={previous_gen_package_id}`

+- Chaincode is approved at the organization level, so the command only needs to target one peer.
+  `peer lifecycle chaincode approveformyorg -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --channelID channelname --name basic --version 1.0 --package-id $CC_PACKAGE_ID --sequence 1 --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem"`
+  You need to approve a chaincode definition with an identity that has an admin role.
+As a result, the CORE_PEER_MSPCONFIGPATH variable needs to point to the MSP folder that contains an admin identity.

+- Operate as Org1 admin
+  <code>export CORE_PEER_LOCALMSPID="Org1MSP"
+  export CORE_PEER_MSPCONFIGPATH=${PWD}/organizations/peerOrganizations/org1.example.com/users/Admin@org1.example.com/msp
+export CORE_PEER_TLS_ROOTCERT_FILE=${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt
+  export CORE_PEER_ADDRESS=localhost:7051</code>

+- `peer lifecycle chaincode approveformyorg -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --channelID channelname --name basic --version 1.0 --package-id $CC_PACKAGE_ID --sequence 1 --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem"`

+If you commit the definition before a channel member has approved the chaincode, the organization will not be able to endorse transactions.
+As a result, it is recommended that all channel members approve a chaincode before committing the chaincode definition.

+### Committing the Chaincode Definition to the Channel

+- Check whether channel members have approved the same chaincode definition `peer lifecycle chaincode checkcommitreadiness --channelID channelname --name basic --version 1.0 --sequence 1 --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" --output json`

+- Commit the chaincode definition to the channel
+  `peer lifecycle chaincode commit -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --channelID channelname --name basic --version 1.0 --sequence 1 --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" --peerAddresses localhost:7051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt" --peerAddresses localhost:9051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt"`

+The command needs to target the peers from a sufficient number of organizations to satisfy the policy for deploying a chaincode.
+Because the approval is distributed within each organization, you can target any peer that belongs to a channel member by flag --peerAddress.

+- Confirm that the chaincode definition has been committed to the channel.
+  `peer lifecycle chaincode querycommitted --channelID channelname --name basic --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem"`

+## Invoking the Chaincode

+After the chaincode definition has been committed to a channel, the chaincode will start on the peers joined to the channel where the chaincode was installed.

+Note that the invoke command needs to target a sufficient number of peers to meet the chaincode endorsement policy.
+The CLI does not access the Fabric Gateway peer, so each endorsing peer must be specified.

+`peer chaincode invoke -o localhost:7050 --ordererTLSHostnameOverride orderer.example.com --tls --cafile "${PWD}/organizations/ordererOrganizations/example.com/orderers/orderer.example.com/msp/tlscacerts/tlsca.example.com-cert.pem" -C channelname -n basic --peerAddresses localhost:7051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/tls/ca.crt" --peerAddresses localhost:9051 --tlsRootCertFiles "${PWD}/organizations/peerOrganizations/org2.example.com/peers/peer0.org2.example.com/tls/ca.crt" -c '{"function":"InitLedger","Args":[]}'`

+Query: `peer chaincode query -C channelname -n basic -c '{"Args":["GetAllAssets"]}'`